BME Rule #2: Medium of Exchange

 - Payments are processed by miners (special computers in a global competition of finding new bitcoins) and broadcasted openly and publicly on the blockchain, a distributed public ledger/database: AKA Time Chain.
 Think of it as a hybrid of a public bank statement, and a calendar.

-- Btw, you get to keep your own copy of the ledger, so if bitcoin ever did crash, you got your own backup to fire up and pick up where you left off.
-You can literally reboot and kick-start the entire world economy from your bedroom…
+- Btw, you get to keep your own copy of the Time-Chain.
+So if bitcoin ever did crash, you got your own backup to fire up and pick up where you left off.
+You can literally kick-start/reboot the entire world economy from your bedroom…